zyedidia/eget/README.md

   also directly upload the executable without an archive, or a compressed executable ending in `.gz`, `.bz2`, or `.xz`.

+### Does this work with monorepos?

+Yes, you can pass a tag or tag identifier with the `--tag TAG` option.
+If no tag exactly matches, Eget will look for the latest release with a tag that contains `TAG`.
+So if your repository contains releases for multiple different projects, just pass the appropriate tag (for the project you want) to Eget, and it will find the latest release for that particular project (as long as releases for that project are given tags that contain the project name).

 # Contributing

 If you find a bug, have a suggestion, or something else, please open an issue